colah/ByronTrialNotes/day9.md

 Byron's Trial, Day 9 (Week 2)
 =============================

-(Can't paly video for half an hour)
+(Can't play video for half an hour)

 * Prosecution: There were technical difficulties with the video.
 * Judge: When did you get here to set it up?
 * Prosecution: 9:15 ???
 * Judge: Next time get here at 8.
 We can't have this.

 * Defense: I lost the coin toss [and have to tell you instead of the prosecution].
 We can't do it in this time...